-These five best dive sites in Bali should be on top of your list if you’re looking forward to exploring the underwater beauty of this tropical island.
-Bali itself has grown into a premier diving destination with its waters dotted by great spots that each have something special to offer.
-There’s one for every skill level, and most have year-round visibility that is fair to excellent.
-Usually the best time to go diving in Bali is around the drier months, between April and November.
+The best dive sites in Bali are where you can explore the island's underwater beauty at its finest.
+These great spots each have something special to offer and there’s something for every skill level.
+Most of the island’s best sites have year-round visibility that’s fair to excellent, but the best time to go diving in Bali is usually around the drier months, between April and November.

-Distinctive highlights range from shipwrecks with a bit of history to tell, and expansive artificial ‘biorock’ reef gardens that offer a one-of-a-kind underwater photo opportunity with sunken gardens, statues and temples overgrown with gorgonias and teeming with tropical fish.
-The best dive sites in Bali also let you witness rare species from large manta rays and elusive oceanic sunfish or ‘mola-mola’ to reef sharks, sea turtles and tiny pygmy seahorses.
+Distinctive highlights include shipwrecks with a bit of history to tell, expansive artificial ‘biorock’ reefs, sunken gardens, statues and temples overgrown with sea fans and teeming with tropical fish.
+The best dive sites in Bali also let you encounter rare species.
+Large manta rays, elusive oceanic sunfish (or ‘mola-mola’), reef sharks, sea turtles and tiny pygmy seahorses are among them.

 - Highlights Of Bali Full-Day Tour

 The remote coastal village of Tulamben in East Bali makes up for its bleak overland terrain with splendid underwater beauty.
 The USAT Liberty shipwreck is its main attraction.
 Explore the genuine war wreck that's home to colourful corals and variety of tropical fish.

 The waters around Tulamben feature a combination of muddy volcanic sea beds and natural reef walls.
 You'll sometimes see migrating mantas, sunfish, sea turtles and dolphins.
 Visibility is fairly clear all year round.
 It's great for intermediate to advanced levels, as well as casual snorkelling.
 Read More...